Blog / Best EPPP Prep Programs Compared (2026 Update): AATBS, PsychPrep, PrepJet, TSM & thePsychology.ai

 Coaching AvailableYes (add-on)NoYes (included)NoMessage expertsYes (Pro tier)

-Exam SimulationYesYesLimitedYesYesYes
+Exam SimulationYesYesLimitedYesYesYes (16 full-length)

 Study PlanStaticStaticCoach-directedAssessment-based (static)Readiness-basedAI-adaptive (dynamic)